Biological Weapons Throughout History

 Biological weapons have been around for hundreds of years.
 One of the earliest known uses of biological weapons dates back to the 1300’s during the Mongol siege of Caffa.
 The Mongol army catapulted dead plague-infested bodies into the port of Caffa.
 This war tactic didn’t just frighten enemy troops; it infected them too.

 Most of us are familiar with the British army’s use of the smallpox virus against the Native Americans during the French and Indian War.
-In the mid-1700’s, British troops gave the Native Americans blankets infected with smallpox, which ultimately caused to a full scale epidemic.
+In the mid-1700’s, British troops gave the Native Americans blankets infected with smallpox, which ultimately caused a full scale epidemic.
 Immunization prevented similar attacks, though we’ll see that the smallpox virus may once again become a legitimate threat.

 During World War I, chemical weapons were used against enemy troops.
 Germany had no qualms about chemical weapon use, but the mere handling of chemicals killed many of their own soldiers.
 To avoid these losses, the Germans turned to biological weapons.
 They infected rats with deadly diseases and, using rotting cheese, sent them to British, French, and Russian trenches.
 Troops bitten by the rats died painful deaths as the virus overran their bodies.

 The horrifying method in which World War I was fought inspired the signing of the 1925 Geneva Protocol.
 This international agreement banned the use of chemical and biological weapons, though the prohibition didn’t quite stick.
 Countries still researched and developed chemical and biological weapons during World War II, but these weapons weren’t used on the battlefield.
 Large scale R&D programs were created during the Cold War, as tensions between the US and Soviets escalated.
 These programs were halted, however, with the signing of the Biological Weapons Convention.
 Unfortunately, biological weapons still remain a threat.